mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 MaxScale>
 ```

-If the "Number of DCBs with pending events" grows rapidly it is an indication
-that MariaDB MaxScale needs more threads to be able to keep up with the load it
-is under.

-The _show threads_ command can be used to see the historic average for the
-pending events queue, it gives 15 minute, 5 minute and 1 minute averages.
-The
-load average it displays is the event count per poll cycle data.
-An idea load is
-1, in this case MariaDB MaxScale threads and fully occupied but nothing is
-waiting for threads to become available for processing.

-The _show eventstats_ command can be used to see statistics about how long
+The _show eventstats_ command can be used to see statistics about how
-events have been queued before processing takes place and also how long the
-events took to execute once they have been allocated a thread to run on.
+long it has taken for events having been returned from `epoll_wait`
+until they processed, and how long it has taken for events to be
+processed once the processing has started.

 ```
 MaxScale> show eventstats